 What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid.
 (Rom 6:1)

 We need to see sin for what it really is.
-It is not some benign activity like making coffee or hitting free-throws down the stretch.
+Sin is not some benign activity that isn’t as bad as everyone makes out.
+Sin is deadly.
 As God warned Cain, Sin is a crouching beast that desires to master you.
-Running after Sin is about as smart as poking a pit-bull with a stick.
+Running after Sin is like poking a pit-bull with a stick.

 They may take our lives, but they’ll never take our freedom!

 The apostle of grace wrote much about how sin enslaves and he wasn’t just talking about sinners: “You are slaves to the one whom you obey” (Rom 6:16).
 Please understand I am not confusing a saint who occasionally stumbles and a sinner who runs after sin.
 There is a difference.
 The former finds himself doing what he doesn’t want to do; the latter is doing exactly what he wants to do.